Yuba County, California: Geography

 According to the U.S. Census Bureau, the county has an area of 644 sqmi, of which 12 sqmi (1.9%) are covered by water.
 It is California's fifth-smallest county by area.
 The county lies along the western slope of the Sierra Nevada, the steep slopes making it prime territory for the siting of hydroelectric power plants.

-Part of the county, where Marysville (the county seat) and most of the population lives, is west of the mountains on the valley floor.
-A great deal of agriculture business occurs in this part of the county, especially fruit orchards, rice fields, and cattle grazing.
+Part of the county, where Marysville (the county seat) and most of the population lives, is west of the mountains on the valley floor; a great deal of agricultural business occurs in this part of the county, especially fruit orchards, rice fields, and cattle ranching.